 • Empowering Relationships is a values-driven respectful relationship school program designed to help students build empathy, boundaries, and emotional intelligence.
 It equips young people with the tools to foster healthy relationships; grounded in respect, self-awareness, and connection.

 • Empowering Relationships is tailored for middle and senior school students, with content adapted to suit each school’s and cohort context.
-It’s especially effective for single sex schools seeking to deepen their understanding of respectful relationships and emotional wellbeing in partnership.

 • Unlike generic curriculum add-ons, Empowerment-Ed’s approach is immersive, relational, and culturally responsive.
 The program blends evidence-based practices with engaging delivery, making it one of the most impactful and relevant respectful relationship school programs available.

-• The program addresses many forms of masculinity by creating safe spaces for boys to reflect on identity, vulnerability, and strength.
 Through storytelling, discussion, and hands-on activities, students are invited to challenge harmful stereotypes and redefine their own version of a healthy masculinity that is authentic to themselves and the type of person they wish to be.

 • Absolutely.
 The program is designed to complement existing wellbeing, pastoral care, or student formation initiatives.
 It can be delivered as a standalone experience, a series of workshops, or embedded into broader school programs through our curriculum package here: www.empowerment-ed.com.au/empoweringwellbeing.